One some planar Baumslag-Solitar actions: Abstract

 \section{Abstract}

-Let $BS(1,n)= \langle a,b : a b a ^{-1} = b ^n\rangle$ be the solvable Baumslag-Solitar group, where $n \geq 2$.
-We study representations of $BS(1, n)$ by planar orientation preserving homeomorphisms with linear diagonalizable conjugating element.
-That is, we consider orientation preserving homeomorphisms $f, h: \R^2 \to \R^2$ such that $h f h^{-1} = f^n$, for some $ n\geq 2$ and we assume that $h$ is a linear diagonalizable transformation.
-Assuming that $f$ has bounded displacement, we give examples or prove rigidity theorems depending on the eigenvalues of $h$ and give applications to toral homeomorphisms.
+Let $BS(1,n)= \langle a,b : a b a ^{-1} = b ^n\rangle$ be the solvable Baumslag-Solitar group for $n \geq 2$.
+We study representations of $BS(1, n)$ on the plane by orientation preserving homeomorphisms, assuming that $a$ acts as a linear map and $b$ as a map with bounded displacement.
+We find that the possibilities for a faithful action depend greatly on the Jordan canonical form of the map $h$ defined by the action of $a$.
+In case $h$ is diagonalizable over $\R$, we shall give examples or prove rigidity theorems depending on the eigenvalues.
+We also show some rigidity in the cases where $h$ is elliptic or parabolic.
+Then we give applications to the actions of $BS(1, n)$ by homeomorphisms of the torus.

 \begin{section}{Introduction}